 I

-had become that common girl on the quest to find my Mr. Perfect without
+had become that very common girl on the quest to find my "Mr. Perfect" without fully understanding the implications of that redundant story.
+Looking back, I realise how wrong it was on so

 many levels and definitely not a baton to be passed on to the younger